KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### Long-Short Term Networks

 It was thought that while a convolutional network would be impractical in learning the spatial elements required to reproduce a time-based effect such as reverb or chorus.
-Some kind of recursive neural network (RNN) was hypothesised to be able to replicate this behaviour as it would take the samples from the track in one at a time and learn what properties to remember and for how long [@gers1999learning].
+Some kind of recursive neural network (RNN) would be able to replicate this behaviour as it would take the samples from the track in one at a time and learn which properties to remember and for how long [@gers1999learning].

 The downside to this was that training time is much slower as the network has a great deal more properties to learn than a typical feed-forward network.[@gers1999learning]